bjornpagen/bjornpagen.com/hi-zellic/en_US.md

    auditing services, to make the job easier for future salespeople.

    Here's an example: at Magna we found that we used Telegram *a lot* in communicating with prospects and clients.
-So, before baracuda came along, I basically implemented baracuda using our existing Hubspot and Notion databases, using the Telegram and Slack APIs.
+So, before Barracuda CRM came along, I basically implemented Telegram history and followups into our existing Hubspot and Notion databases, using the Telegram and Slack APIs.

 2. In the same way you continually send marketing emails as an eCommerce brand,